HaydenDuong/SIT305-Mobile_Application_Development/Task 8.1C/documents/HD task/plan.md

     *   **Output:** A list of recommended User UIDs (and perhaps their common interests).
     *   **Deliverable:** Backend API that provides user recommendations based on shared interests in Neo4j.

-4.  **Android UI for Displaying User Recommendations**
+4.  **Android UI for Displaying User Recommendations and Groups**
     *   **Task:** Create a new `Activity` or `Fragment` (e.g., `RecommendationsActivity`).
     *   **Functionality:**
         *   Fetch recommendations from the backend API endpoint.
         *   Use a `RecyclerView` to display recommended users (e.g., show username/UID and maybe the number of common interests).
+        *   Show groups based on user's interests (dynamically created).
-        *   (Future enhancement): Clicking on a recommended user could lead to their profile or initiate a chat.
+        *   (Future enhancement): Clicking on a recommended user could lead to their profile or initiate a chat; clicking a group could open group chat.
-    *   **Deliverable:** Android app can display a list of recommended users.
+    *   **Deliverable:** Android app can display a list of recommended users and groups.

 ---